DDM-Lab/team-minimap-ted/README.md

 - RED victims disappear after 2 minutes

 ## Features:
-This version is featured with collective intelligence-based metrics, called TED (Team Effective Diagnostic).
+This version is featured with collective intelligence-based metrics, called TED (Team Effectiveness Diagnostics).
 The metrics are computed in real time and reported after a predefined interval.

 ## Requirements:
 - To run locally: